 Home prices in Buffalo are 82.8% lower than in San Francisco.

 • Income in Buffalo is 53.6% lower than in San Francisco, so you could earn less for doing the same job.
-The top employers in Buffalo include UBS, Delaware North, and Human.
+The top employers in Buffalo — including UBS, Delaware North, and Human — may pay more.

-• The cost of living for a family in Buffalo is 34.4% lower than in San Francisco.
+• A move to Buffalo can help cut down on a family’s routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 34.4% less than what it costs in San Francisco.

 • The unemployment rate in Buffalo is 75.93% higher than in San Francisco.